 Rank all programs where you would be happy doing your training.
-We recommend you spend as much time discussing your middle and latter rank combinations as you do for your top ranks.
+We recommend you have 100+ programs.
+Spend as much time discussing your middle and latter rank combinations as you do for your top ranks.

 Each person will enter their own ROL but must have the same number of rank slots.
 The maximum is 300 rank slots.

 - Your academic profile and the competitiveness of your specialty

 - Your partner’s academic profile and the competitiveness of their specialty